Chronic Disease Prevention

 Manage Your Stress: Relax.
 Find balance.

 We live in a fast-paced, busy world and sometimes we get caught up in the motions of day-to-day life and stresses.
-Approximately 58% of Canadians report ‘overload’ as a result of the pressures associated with work, home life, and volunteering.
-Too much stress in your life can have a negative impact on your mental and physical health.
+Approximately 58% of Canadians report ‘overload’ as a result of the pressures associated with work, home life and extracurricular activities.

 To find out if you are in balance, take the Canadian Mental Health Association’s ‘Work-Life Balance Quiz’.